tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. function:: transfer_data(from_function, to_function)

-   This function takes two functions, presumably analagous to :func:`write` and :func:`read` functions, respectively.
+   This function takes two functions, presumably analogous to :func:`write` and :func:`read` functions, respectively.
    It calls ``to_function`` on the object returned by calling ``from_function`` with an integer argument (presumably a string)